Cron Expression Generator & Translator

 GitHub Actions

 GitHub Actions workflows can be triggered on a schedule using cron syntax.
 Note that GitHub schedules run in UTC timezone, and there may be delays during high-load periods.
 The syntax is placed in your workflow YAML under on: schedule: - cron:.
+If you are setting up a scheduled CI/CD pipeline, our GitHub Actions guide walks through the full workflow file.

-AWS CloudWatch Events / EventBridge
+AWS EventBridge Scheduler

 Common Cron Mistakes to Avoid